wader/fq/doc/usage.md

 ## Functions

 - All standard library functions from jq
-- Add a few new functions:
+- Adds a few new general functions:
   - `streaks/0`, `streaks_by/1` like `group` but groups streaks based on condition.
   - `count`, `count_by/1` like `group` but counts groups lengths.
   - `debug/1` like `debug/0` but uses arg to produce debug message. `{a: 123} | debug({a}) | ...`.